eoscommunity/meta-eden/Seed Template.md

 - Fork eoscommunity/meta-eden Repo to your account
 - Add .md document to your copy of meta-eden repo containing your seed
 - Submit Pull Request to [eoscommunity/meta-eden](https://github.com/eoscommunity/meta-eden)'s main branch to finalize
+- Consider using [0.0.4] - 2014-08-09 date version or similar in your change log on updates

 # Timeline